A classic tuna salad recipe is an easy lunch and can be made ahead of time for meals throughout the week.

 How to Make Tuna Salad

-I like to serve tuna salad sandwiches on whole wheat bread or a darker loaf like rye.
-It’s also delicious on croissants like shrimp salad!
+I like to serve tuna salad sandwiches with lettuce and tomato on whole wheat bread or a darker loaf like rye.
+It’s also delicious on croissants like a shrimp salad!

 How Long Does Tuna Salad Last?